 Dr. Wong has contributed to many presentations in our local community and afar.
 In 2016, he presented on a topic that is very important to him, physician-patient communication, at the FSU College of Medicine Grand Rounds.
 He has presented at the AAOS’ annual meeting several years on topics ranging from communication and situational awareness to difficult conversations in orthopedics.
 He has also presented on various orthopedic procedures at FSU College of Medicine, University of Florida, and the Florida Orthopedic Society’s annual meetings.

-He is married to his wife of 26 years, Ann, and a proud father to their three children, Cameron, Christian, and Hannah.
+He is a loving husband to his wife, Ann, and a proud father to their three children, Cameron, Christian, and Hannah.

-In those rare moments when Dr. Wong is not caring for patients, teaching medical students, or attending committee meetings or community activities, he enjoys going to the gym and traveling.
+In those rare moments when Dr. Wong is not caring for patients, teaching medical students, or attending committee meetings or community activities, he enjoys spending time with family, going to the gym and traveling.

 University of California, Los Angeles